eccv22-ood-workshop/ROBIN-dataset/README.md

 Q: Is it allowed to use additional data for training purposes?

-A: **No**, only ImageNet-1k and ImageNet-1k pretrained models can be used for the challenge.
+A: **No**, for the data, only the images and the classification labels from ImageNet-1k can be used.
+For pretrained models, only ImageNet-1k pretrained models can be used for the challenge.

 Q: Can we use strong data augmentations (e.g. GANs), ensembling, or test time training techniques?